observablehq/framework/docs/getting-started.md

 ## Configuration

-A `config.js` (or `config.ts`) file residing under the `docs/.observablehq/` directory allows you to configure certain aspects of the project.
+A `observablehq.config.js` (or `observablehq.config.ts`) file residing under the source root (`docs`) allows you to configure certain aspects of the project.
 The following optional configuration options are supported:

 - **title** - the project’s title
 - **pages** - the website hierarchy